Norşuntepe: Early Bronze

+Mitanni period

+The Late Bronze Age remains at Norşuntepe was heavily disturbed by later Iron Age activity, but some larger buildings have been excavated.
+This region would have been in the Mitanni Empire, the source of copper.

+Hittite period

+From around 1350 BC onwards, the Hittites gained influence in this region fighting the Mitanni Empire.

+Iron Age

-The Early Iron Age at Norşuntepe (1150-800 BC) is characterized by a shift away from Hittite material culture, possibly as a result of the influx of immigrants such as the Mushki.
+The Early Iron Age at Norşuntepe (1150–800 BC) is characterized by a shift away from Hittite material culture, possibly as a result of the influx of immigrants such as the Mushki.
 The settlement seems to have been restricted to the south terrace and may have had a rural character.

+Urartu period

-During its final occupation phases (800-600 BC), Norşuntepe was part of Urartu.
+During its final occupation phases (800–600 BC), Norşuntepe was part of Urartu.
 A building with a large, columned hall was located on the mail hill, whereas a second large building, possibly a caravanserai, was excavated on the south terrace.
 A cemetery located on the hill top included a burial chamber where three horses together with gear and weapons were buried.

-The hilltop was again used as a cemetery during the Medieval Period.
+The hilltop was again used as a cemetery during the medieval period.